Blood Rage: Plot

-Upon learning that son Todd has returned to Shadow Woods, Maddy begins to panic and drink heavily.
+Upon learning from Terry that Todd has returned to Shadow Woods, Maddy begins to panic and drink heavily while cleaning the apartment and trying (but failing) to reach Brad on the phone.
 Todd comes across Dr. Berman's body and becomes emotional.
-He takes Dr. Berman's gun and goes off in search of his mass murdering twin brother.
-Back at Andrea's, Bill has been decapitated by Terry, who then stabs Julie to death.
-Terry spies on Gregg and Andrea playing tennis, before he murders both of them by the swimming pool.
-Artie finds the bodies of Gregg and Andrea, before being held at gunpoint by Todd, who tries to convince him that it is not him but actually his brother Terry who is murdering everyone.
-Todd flees when Terry sees him, leaving Artie with Terry.
-As Artie and Terry search for Todd, Artie is suddenly stabbed in the neck with a carving fork.
+He takes Dr. Berman's gun and goes off in search of his twin brother.
+Back at Julie's apartment, Terry first decapitates Bill and then stabs Julie to death.
+Meanwhile, Todd goes to Maddy's apartment and tucks his passed-out mother into bed.
+Terry spies on Gregg and Andrea playing tennis, before murdering both of them while they're having sex by the swimming pool.
+Artie is held at gunpoint by Todd, who tries to convince him that his brother is the real killer.
+Todd flees when Terry sees him, causing Artie and Terry to give chase.
+When Artie discovers Terry's assortment of weapons, Terry stabs him in the neck with a carving fork.

-Karen soon discovers the truth about Terry and Todd, and Terry chases her around Shadow Woods to kill her.
-Karen flees to Julie's house and discovers her dead body, and takes the baby with her.
-After a very drunk Maddy contacts the police, she finds Terry's bloodied T-shirt in the garbage bin before making the horrifying discovery of Brad's body with his head split open.
-At the swimming pool, Terry has found Karen with the baby.
+Terry reveals his true nature to Karen and starts chasing her around the apartment complex.
+After seeing Jackie's and Artie's bodies, Karen flees to Julie's house and discovers her dead body.
+She escapes from Terry and takes Julie's baby with her.
+Maddy finds Terry's bloodied T-shirt in the garbage bin before making the horrifying discovery of Brad's body, taking Brad's gun with her.
+Terry chases Karen to the swimming pool, where she finds Andrea's and Gregg's bodies.
 Todd arrives and fights his brother inside the pool.
 As Todd is pulled out of the pool by Karen, Maddy appears and shoots Terry, killing him.
-She thinks she has killed Todd, not Terry.
-Upon realizing that she has killed Terry and not Todd, she becomes distraught, while Karen flees with the baby.
+Maddy consoles Todd in the belief he is Terry and she has killed Todd.
+Upon realizing that she has actually killed Terry and not Todd, she becomes hysterical and shoots herself in the head while Karen flees with the baby.
+Police sirens are heard in the distance, leaving Todd's fate ambiguous.

-As the film concludes, a hysterical Maddy commits suicide by shooting herself in the head while Todd watches.
-Police sirens are heard in the distance, leaving the fate of Todd open to interpretation.